Azure/azure-service-operator/v2/README.md

 ---
 title: Azure Service Operator v2
 type: docs
+description: "Manage your Azure resources from within your Kubernetes cluster."
 ---
 ## Project Status
 This project is a beta.
 We follow the [Kubernetes definition of beta](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#feature-stages).